BenValcour/newclassroom-takehome-project-pytest/README.md

 2. top property - This property was viewed as an  int value that  was valid for values > 0.
 For all other values, the value was invalid (client error).
 For example values of -1 and 0 are expected to return a client error.
 Performed boundary value testing for integer values (-1,0,1,2,n) Where n was relevant to the users data and the results generated. n == size(results), n < size(results), and n > size(results)
 3. users array - The length of the array must be > 0.   missing or empty users array is invalid (client error)  Array lengths of 1,2,n were tested.
 Additionally, the testdata was modified for specific test cases to create an expectation to match the test case.
 For example:  test data that would return count by country of 5 countries each with differing counts (for sort verification) was created.
 4. The content of the request (request body) - testing of this was for both valid and invalid json.
 Invalid json formatted body should return a client error.
-5. The content of the response -
+5. The content of the response - Verifying client errors, invalid requests/values, return an expected 400 level response.

 ### General testing includes:
 - For error cases for the properties consider:  missing, empty strings or arrays, and no value, (null)